 Usually, the introduction of research papers in the MLA format starts with a catchphrase, an engaging statement, or a question to motivate readers to engage in the content.
 The subsequent sentences provide background information, and the entire introduction should be approximately 10% of the research paper.
 Also, the introduction paragraph ends with a thesis statement that provides a clear expression of the main arguments.
 These are the major differences between the APA example written above.

 It is normal that not every student exemplifies great writing skills.
 However, there is absolutely nothing wrong with searching for introductory research paper writing tips online as a student.
+Also, you can hire someone to write research paper for you if this task seems too difficult.
 This helps students have the confidence to begin their writing and make the entire research paper a good one.